-Governments take extraordinary steps to prevent bank panic
+US, UK try to stem fallout from Silicon Valley Bank collapse

 The Treasury has set aside $25 billion to offset any losses incurred under the Fed’s emergency lending facility.
 Fed officials said, however, that they do not expect to have to use any of that money, given that the securities posted as collateral have a very low risk of default.

-Analysts said the Fed’s program should be enough to calm financial markets on Monday.
+Analysts said the Fed’s program should be enough to calm financial markets.

 “Monday will surely be a stressful day for many in the regional banking sector, but today’s action dramatically reduces the risk of further contagion,” economists at Jefferies, an investment bank, said in a research note.